GitPay

 A simpler way: GitPay

-GitPay is built for merged PRs → invoice → flexible payments → tracking: connect GitHub, select merged PRs, generate the invoice, send your client the link, and track payment — without duplicating GitHub into a second system for line-item drafting.
+GitPay is built for merged PRs → invoice → payment tracking: install the GitHub App on selected repositories, import read-only PR metadata (titles, dates, links — not source code), build line items, send your client the invoice link, and track status — without retyping GitHub into a second doc.

 Closing